Must-See: Danielle Brathwaite-Shirley’s Revolutionary Metaverse

 Main image: Danielle Brathwaite-Shirley, ‘THE SOUL STATION’, 2024. installation view.
 Courtesy: © Danielle Brathwaite-Shirley and LAS Art Foundation; photograph: Alwin Lay

-Brooke Wilson is a writer and curator based in Berlin.
+Brooke Wilson is a curator and writer.
+She is based in Berlin, Germany.

 SHARE THIS